sairuk/docker-tribesnext-server/README.md

 ## Server Customization
-You can customize the server at build time by dropping the appropriate files at the appropriate locations in `_custom/`, these will be copied into the image in the appropriate places overwriting the default files if present.
+You can customize the server at build time by dropping the appropriate files at the appropriate locations in `_custom/`, these will be copied into the image into the install location within the container at build time.

-Currently supports
-* base
-* Classic

-If you want to add a new mod this will require a new `COPY` instruction added to the `Dockerfile` and an image rebuild, or raise an issue/pull request and we can look at updating the main repo.

 You can override the following defaults at build time
 ```